-Steam bending is a traditional technique that was once widely used in the production of weapons, tools and vessels and is often used in the manufacture of furniture, crafting of musical instruments such as violins, and in boatbuilding.
+Steam bending is a traditional technique that was once widely used in the production of weapons, tools and vessels, and is now still used in the manufacture of furniture, crafting of musical instruments such as violins, and in boatbuilding.
 It can be a beguiling and magical experience to witness solid timber being manipulated and curved into various forms.

-Most recently we have been using the technique to design and develop a new piece that will become part of our Sussex Collection.
-The method is to expose the timber to steam in order to make it pliable.
-The heat and the moisture from the steam gradually softens the timber’s fibre enough for it to be bent when still warm and hold its shape when it cools.
+The method is to expose the timber to steam to make it pliable.
+The heat and moisture from the steam gradually soften the timber’s fibres enough for it to be bent when still warm and retain the shape once it has cooled.

-The timber is normally placed in a steam box for a set amount of time depending of the thickness and type of wood.
-Sometimes this needs to be worked out by trial and error to get it exactly right, however, the general rule of thumb is to allow one hour per inch of timber thickness.
+The timber is placed in a steam box for a set amount of time depending on the thickness and type of wood.
+Sometimes the timing needs to be calculated by trial and error to get it exactly right, however, the general rule of thumb is to allow one hour per inch of timber thickness.
 Once the timber is ready it gets manually pulled around a former as quickly as possible.
 In the sample illustrated below we use a reinforcing metal band to the outside to prevent ‘blowout’.
-The timber is then clamped into position and is left to cool down and dry.
+The timber is then clamped into position then left to cool and dry.

-There are both benefits and disadvantages to using steam bending over laminating processes.
-It can be a lot quicker once you have worked out the timings, there is far less material waste, there is no need to wait for glue to dry, and tighter curves can be achieved.
-However, on the downside it can take a lot of strength to bend it depending on size, you need to work the timber very quickly, sometimes the timber is prone to splitting and blowout when bent or removed from the mould.
+There are both benefits and disadvantages to using steam bending over the laminating process.
+Steam bending can be a lot quicker once you have worked out the timings: there is far less material waste, no need to wait for glue to dry, and tighter curves can be achieved.
+However, on the downside it can take a lot of strength to bend it depending on size, you need to work the timber very quickly, and sometimes the timber is prone to splitting and blowout when bent or removed from the mould.
 It is good to note that some species of timber are also more suitable than others for the purposes of steam bending.

 Like most things, when choosing which technique to use it is all about having the knowledge and experience to be able achieve the desired outcome with the best results.